 PTT discloses the findings of the biodiversity studies of the project areas, the biodiversity assessment results, and the environmental impact preventive and mitigation measures of all projects.
 Stakeholders are informed of such information during stakeholder engagement activities.

 Establishment of Government Policy Network and Biodiversity Knowledge

 PTT collaborates with the Office of Natural Resources and Environmental Policy and Planning (ONEP) to formulate sustainable biodiversity conservation and protection strategy, including public relations and campaigns to educate and raise the awareness of the public with regard to the value and importance of biodiversity.

-PTT has established the biodiversity knowledge network as one of the means of sharing information and biodiversity management with external parties such as local communities, government agencies, academic institutions, private sector entities, etc. through collaboration with the Biodiversity Research and Training (BRT) Program to develop and integrate biodiversity related plans for PTT's projects.
+PTT has established the biodiversity knowledge network to serve as a channel for knowledge-sharing on biodiversity management to external parties, such as local communities, government agencies, academic institutions, private entities, etc. This was a collaboration with the Biodiversity Research and Training (BRT) Program.

 Collaboration with Biodiversity Network